Skip to content

 It is incredibly easy to view your A-level PE exams as content exams.
 You’re probably thinking about energy systems and learning theories, the impact of commercialisation on performers, etc. This is completely normal.
 However, I want to encourage you to think about this content in context so that when you are asked about energy systems, say, you can represent your knowledge in the best possible way.

 Your specification has assessment objectives.
 In essence, these are how you represent your knowledge.
-For all three mainstream courses, the assessment objectives can be summarised as follows:
+For your course, the assessment objectives can be summarised as follows:

 Assessment Objective 1: Knowledge and understanding of concepts.